 Spaghetti Tossed with Peas Onions and Pancetta

-While this spaghetti tossed with peas onions and pancetta is nothing fancy, the result is FA-BLU-LOUS!
+While this spaghetti tossed with peas, onions, and pancetta is simple, the result is absolutely fabulous!
+It’s a meal that’s satisfying and delicious—truly sublime!

-The secret to its amazing flavor is due to our favorite Italian bacon, pancetta, and, of course, good quality extra virgin olive oil.
+The secret to its amazing flavors is due to our favorite Italian bacon, pancetta, and, of course, good quality extra virgin olive oil.

 - extra virgin olive oil